coin collecting image

 5. Get him more coin collecting supplies

-When his collection is growing, he would need more coin collecting supplies necessary to protect, store, or display the collectable coins.
+When his collection is growing, he would need more coin collecting supplies necessary to protect, store, or display the collectible coins.
 Cotton gloves, cleaners, coin albums, slab coin holders, coin folders, coin boxes, coin magnifiers, coin display cases are just few of the things he might need.

 It would be best if you ask him to save money so he could buy these things on his own.
 This way, he will feel more responsible for his coin collection.
 It is also a good way to teach him how to save and spend money wisely.